In Boston and other cities, gun buyback programs dramatically call attention to the profusion of firearms among the young …—Diane Weathers

 Talks of a potential buyback come as Volkswagen and federal regulators discuss ways to bring the more than half-million affected Volkswagen cars in the US up to current emissions standards.—Bryan Logan

-especially: the repurchase by a corporation of shares of its own common stock on the open market
+especially: the repurchase by a corporation of shares of its own common stock usually on the open market

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'buyback'.
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'buyback.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.